MicrosoftDocs/azure-devops-docs/docs/test/reference-qa.md

 ### Q: Can I add a screenshot to the test results when I am running a test?

-**A:** If you are using Google Chrome, you can use the web runner to take screenshots of the web app while testing.
+**A:** If you are using Google Chrome or Firefox, you can use the web runner to take screenshots of the web app while testing.
+For Microsoft Internet Explorer or Microsoft Edge browsers, or for desktop app testing, you can download and use the [Azure Test Runner desktop client](http://aka.ms/ATRDownload).

 ![Capturing a screenshot from the app](_img/_shared/collect-diagnostic-data-01.png)